Bug report #18420

 3800M added shp

 It also does not free after unloading all layers or creating a new project.

-#6 Updated by Johannes Kroeger about 2 years ago
+#6 Updated by Johannes Kroeger over 2 years ago

 - Status changed from Closed to Reopened

 - Assignee set to Nyall Dawson

 I built from Git r46587.10044fb1dd with the same GDAL 2.2.3, released 2017/11/20 and tried the files again:

 5100 open random other project